Chapter 18 - Resume

 Track Structure Resume

-Expanding the things this way I believe is hard for some people to understand what I am really talking about.
+Expanding on this, it is challenging for some people to understand what I am really talking about.

-Its where you read the important things at once and dont need to go into the all story.
+It's where you read the important things at once and dont need to go into the whole story.

 This is the resume of the Track Structure.